25. February 2022

 Rapid computations with quantum bits

 Quantum computers are an important technology for the future.
 They can perform calculations and simulations in specific fields of application much faster than conventional supercomputers.
 Their use is possible, for example, in the transport and energy sectors, but also in fundamental research or even in satellite operations.
-Quantum computers work on the basis of quantum physics.
-Their quantum bits (qubits) can not only assume the states 0 and 1, but also intermediate values, distinguishing then from conventional computers and allowing them to be so powerful.
+Quantum computers work on the basis of Quantum mechanics / Quantum physics.
+Their quantum bits (Qubit) can not only assume the states 0 and 1, but also intermediate values, distinguishing then from conventional computers and allowing them to be so powerful.
 At DLR, several institutes are already working with quantum technologies.
 There is also a great need at DLR to conduct research on and with quantum computers in the future.

 Contact